holgerk/assert-golden/README.md

-Same as `toEqual`, but when `null` is given as argument, the test file is automatically edited and `null` is substituted with the actual value
+Same as `assertEquals`, but when `null` is given as argument, the test file is automatically edited and `null` is substituted with the actual value

 Given the following code: